TULiberalArts/Geographic-Information-Systems/pages/home.md

 ---
 title: Home
-meta-description: 100 or so words
-meta-keywords: 3 or 4 unique for this page
 permalink: /
 layout: home
+description: >-
+keywords: ''
 feature: true
 feature-title: Map Your Career
+feature-image: hero_GIS_bg.png
 feature-body: >-
   Geographic information systems is a widely applicable skill, combining data with maps to reveal a new way to study our world.
 Adding our undergraduate or graduate GIS certificate will make you appealing to employers in a range of fields.
-feature-image: hero_GIS_bg.png
 published: true
 ---
 ## What is Geographic Information Systems (GIS)?